 Foot Throttle Pedal

-The foot throttle (4, Figure 3-3) is located on the crane cab floor and is used to control the engine speed.
-It is used to control engine RPM which increases or decreases proportionately with the amount of foot pressure applied to the pedal.
+The foot throttle (4, Figure 3-5) is located on the crane cab floor and is used to control the engine speed.
 Depress the foot throttle to accelerate the engine speed and release to return to idle.
-The pedal is electrically connected to the superstructure control module which sends the signal to the engine ECM via the J1939 data link.

 Display Panel